RuthAndRoth/Reference/Ada Radius/Readme.md

 ### Other Resources

-SLAvatar.blend - replica of the inworld default avatar mesh, based on SLWiki downloads
+SLAvatar.blend - replica of the inworld default avatar mesh, based on SLWiki downloads.

 opensim_armatures.ods - Ada Radius' spreadshheet analysis of avatar_skeleton.xml, which is found in the viewer Character folder.
 Cross-referenced to SLWiki information (some of which is wrong), calculations converting the Maya values to Blender, and notes on exporting from Blender.